shussey/claude-test/README.md

 Here's how this project came to life, step by step:

 1. **Getting Started with Claude**
-   - Installed Claude Desktop on my Mac
+   - I installed Claude Desktop on my Mac
-   - Set up the [Brave MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search) to give Claude internet access
+   - I set up the [Brave MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search) to give Claude internet access

-2. **Choosing and Understanding the API**
+2. **Choosing and Understanding the Stock API**
    - I asked Claude to suggest interesting, free APIs I could work with
    - I explored various options Claude suggested and selected [Marketstack](https://marketstack.com/) for its simplicity and free tier
    - I went to their site and registered to get an API key